How it works

 • Figures & Tables — readability, colourblind safety, caption completeness.

-• Prior Publication — cross-checks vs six external sources in parallel.
+• Prior Publication — cross-checks vs seven external sources in parallel.

 4. Synthesis

 A ninth pass integrates every agent's report into a single editorial decision — accept, revise, reject — with a numeric score and a line-by-line reviewer report.
-The full report is published alongside the accepted paper under CC BY 4.0.
-Open access without open review is transparency theatre; we think the two ship together.
+The full report is yours: every agent's findings, downloadable, not a summary.
+If our publication route opens, the plan is for that report to travel with the paper rather than sit behind a curtain.

 What we will not claim